APISA2022 | APISA 16th Annual Congress

 Date: Saturday, December 10 to Sunday, December 11, 2022

-Venue: Chiang Mai University, Thailand The conference will be in person but keynotes maybe available online.
+Venue: Chiang Mai University, Thailand The conference will be in person but some keynotes may be available online.

 Registration: Registration is $50 USD for presenters (students $10 USD, non-presenters $10 USD).
 Pre-registration is required.